Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Optimization and Generalization Challenges

 \subsubsection{Initial Local Minimum Trap and Spectral Bias}

-PINN models using common weights initialization (such as Xavier initialization) and activation function (such as \textit{tanh}, \textit{sigmoid}) are initialized around flat output functions, and are consequently susceptible to a local minimum trap at initialization whereby the PINN loss already sees a minimized PDE loss term; see theoretical analysis in~\cite{wong2022learning,jin2024fourier}.
-Such a strong bias around initial flat functions can be difficult for gradient descent optimization to escape, especially when sensible solutions that simultaneously minimize all the PDE and IC/BC loss terms are not accessible near the point of initialization.
+PINN models employing standard activation functions (such as \textit{tanh}, \textit{sigmoid}) when initialized using common techniques (such as the Xavier method) tend to produce flat output functions at initialization, making them immediately susceptible to a local minimum trap whereby the PINN loss already sees a minimized PDE loss term.
+This theoretical insight, discussed in~\cite{wong2022learning,gupta2024multi,jin2024fourier}, applies across a range of physics scenarios where the underlying PDE is trivially satisfied by flat functions.
+A strong bias around flat functions can therefore be difficult for gradient descent to escape, especially when the true solution, that must simultaneously minimize \emph{all} PDE and IC/BC loss terms, is not accessible near the point of initialization.

-Another closely related issue stems from the known saturation property of the activation functions commonly used for PINN, such as \textit{tanh} and \textit{sigmoid}.
-Whenever the network weights are shifted towards a larger distribution, e.g., as driven by the need to approximate higher frequencies and steep gradients common in physics, such saturation property can cause their backpropagation gradients to vanish.
-This makes further optimization of the network weights hard for gradient descent, causing a learning bias towards smooth functions.
-This known tendency---also called \textit{spectral bias}---has been studied through the lens of NTK~\cite{rahaman2019spectral,xu2019training}, revealing a significant discrepancy in convergence rates for different frequency components in the output during training (lower frequencies are learned before higher frequencies).
+Another closely related issue stems from the known saturation property of activation functions commonly used for PINN.
+Such saturation property can cause backpropagated gradients to vanish whenever the network weights are shifted towards a larger distribution, as driven by the need to approximate higher frequencies and steep gradients common in physics.
+This makes further gradient descent of the network weights difficult, adversely causing a learning bias towards smooth functions (lower frequencies are learned better than higher frequencies).
+This known tendency---also called \textit{spectral bias}---has been studied through the lens of NTK~\cite{rahaman2019spectral,xu2019training}, revealing a significant discrepancy in convergence rates for different frequency components in the output during training.
 While this has been regarded as a natural regularizer with potential benefits to the generalization performance of DNNs, the consequences are highly deleterious for PINNs.
 Spectral bias makes it difficult for PINNs to accurately learn complex nonlinear physics behaviors~\cite{bonfanti2024challenges}, e.g., in the vicinity of steep gradients characterizing shock waves.
-These local discrepancies further deter propagation of the correct initial and boundary conditions into the computation domain, which has been suggested to be critical for successful PINN training~\cite{wang2024respecting,daw2022rethinking}, and eventually becomes a bottleneck to convergence of the PINN loss.
+These local discrepancies further deter propagation of the correct initial and boundary conditions into the computation domain, which has been suggested to be critical for successful PINN training~\cite{wang2024respecting,daw2022rethinking}.